mohawk2/App-cpanel/README.md

 Returns a promise of completion.

-The maps are hash-refs whose values are functions.
+The maps are hash-refs whose values are functions, and the keys are:

 ### ls

 Takes `$dir`.
 Returns a promise of two hash-refs, of directories and of files.
 Each has keys of relative filename, values are an array-ref containing a string octal number representing UNIX permissions, and a number giving the `mtime`.
+Must reject if does not exist.

 ### mkdir